Partnering with a range of leading research and extension organisations.

 Managing relationships is about understanding the key relationships and applying these strategies on a needs basis.
 It’s also about managing the difficult times, negotiating and collaborating to achieve a shared outcome.

-Participants will complete an “Opinion Leaders Analysis” for external stakeholders and develop strategies for various stakeholders.
-Strategies to manage internal relationships will also be developed by participants, inlcuding a needs analysis, managing conflict, change and difficult situations.
+Participants completed an “Opinion Leaders Analysis” for external stakeholders and developed strategies for various stakeholders.
+Strategies to manage internal relationships were also developed by participants, including a needs analysis, managing conflict, change and difficult situations.

 Module 6: Managing change

 Change: No real change happens unless there is resistance – it’s about harnessing that energy to bounce forward.